gguillotte/puppet-docs/source/puppet/5.2/style_guide.markdown

 {:.section}
 ### 17.3 CHANGELOG

 Your module should have a CHANGELOG in .md (or .markdown) format.
 Your CHANGELOG should:

-* Have entries for each release.
+-   Have entries for each release.
-* List bugfixes and features included in the release.
+-   List bugfixes and features included in the release.
-* Specifically call out backwards-incompatible changes
+-   Specifically call out backward-incompatible changes

 {:.concept}
 ## 18. Verification and testing

 We recommend several community tools for testing your code and style.

-* [puppet-lint](http://puppet-lint.com/) tests your code for adherence to the style guidelines.
+-   [puppet-lint](http://puppet-lint.com/) tests your code for adherence to the style guidelines.
-* [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) tests your `metadata.json` for adherence to the style guidelines.
+-   [metadata-json-lint](https://github.com/voxpupuli/metadata-json-lint) tests your `metadata.json` for adherence to the style guidelines.
-* For testing your module, we recommend rspec. [rspec-puppet](https://github.com/rodjek/rspec-puppet/#rspec-tests-for-your-puppet-manifests--modules) can help you write rspec tests for Puppet.
+-   For testing your module, we recommend rspec. [rspec-puppet](https://github.com/rodjek/rspec-puppet/#rspec-tests-for-your-puppet-manifests--modules) can help you write rspec tests for Puppet.